 When it comes to their temperament, they can take after either parent or be an 50/50 mix of both.
 Generally they are intelligent, energetic and loving whilst fitting in with any active lifestyle.

-Both parent breeds where historic working dogs, the Poodle was bred to hunt ducks, whilst the Collie to herd cattle.
+Both parent breeds were historic working dogs, the Poodle was bred to hunt ducks, whilst the Collie to herd cattle.

-To overcome this concentrate on recall exercise so you are confident your dog will come back when called in open areas.
+To overcome this concentrate on recall exercises so you are confident your dog will come back when called in open areas.

 Collies especially have a tendency to herd, especially small children or animals, but with training, this shouldn’t be an issue.